-The profit is calculated based on the current year profit after deduction of investment income from capital fund and income tax.
-The share for the year ended 31 December 2019 was 50% of the profit.
+The policyholder profit result is calculated based on the current year experience after deduction of investment income from capital fund and income tax.
+Due to a negative policyholder profit result, no profit will be allocated for year ended 31 December 2020.